SandraReichel/composeChallenge1/README.md

 Everyone needs a cat like my own cat Karli

 ## :bulb: Motivation and Context
+I started developing Android in University on Android 2.3, Since then so much development happend for me personally and also in Android. i want to be part of the next huge step.
 I wanted to take part in the #AndroidDevChallenge to try and learn Compose.
 But of cause also to have fun and exchange with other developers.
 I would like to learn more about the performance of Compose, because my UI seems a bit slow